Virtual Tournament Procedures

 Creating the video of the problem solution:

 The Required Video for All Teams:

 - will include a video of the 8-minute solution plus an additional seven minutes of explanation (15 minutes total).

 - The 8-minute portion must be a continuous and unaltered recording, the camera can move around the performance area, zoom in/out, etc. Edits in any way, added effects, etc. are not allowed in the solution video.
 All team members, props, settings, etc. must be in the frame at some time to be scored and do your best to show props, settings, and costumes.

 - The 7-minute explanation time is added after the performance is completed.
 The team is allowed to highlight components of the solution in the video.
 This could be how certain items were created, how they operated, how they added to the solution, and so on.
-This portion may be edited and must be included after the performance ends.
+This portion may be edited and must be included after the performance portion of the video.
 Non team members may appear in the explanation portion of the team’s video, but the team members should be providing the additional explanation regarding the required Long-Term and Style elements.
 This is your chance to talk to the judges and show off different parts of your solution, so think about what you’d want the judges to know about your work!

 - if using conference/meeting software, the use of virtual backgrounds is not allowed with one exception: if the team creates a physical background it may be converted into a virtual background shared by other team members.
 However, at least one team member must use the original background during the performance.

 - A physical membership sign is not required to be in the video.
 The file name of the solution must include your membership name and number.
 If part of your scored solution includes the membership sign it is allowed in addition to naming the video as described.

 Filming the solution: